 Understanding Child Support and Spousal Support in Florida Military Divorce

 In the state of Florida, child and spousal support awards are not to exceed 60% of a service member’s pay and allowances.
 Normal Florida child support worksheets, guidelines, and schedules are used to determine the amount of child support to be paid.

-At The Virga Law Firm, P.A., our legal team of Panama City divorce lawyers has ample experience handling military divorce cases.
+At The Virga Law Firm, P.A., our legal team has ample experience handling military divorce cases.
 If you would like to discuss your case, call us right away!
 We offer FREE consultations to military personnel.